dlang-community/awesome-d/README.md

 * [Walter Bright](https://www.walterbright.com/) - Father of D. Walter Bright is the creator and first implementer of the D programming language and has implemented compilers for several other languages.
 * [Andrei Alexandrescu, PhD](http://erdani.com/) - C++ guru.
 Author of *The D Programming Language* and *Modern C++ Design*.
 With Walter Bright, Andrei co-designed many important features of D and authored a large part of D's standard library.
 Andrei works as a trainer in advanced C++ programming and algorithms and is now actively evangelizing D in the organization.
 * [Átila Neves](https://atilaoncode.blog/) - [Deputy Leader of D](https://dlang.org/blog/2019/10/15/my-vision-of-ds-future/).
-* **YOU** - Please add your information if you've done something interesting in D. It is you, the awesome people that made D awesome.
+* **YOU** - Please add your information if you've done something interesting in D. It is you, the awesome people that make D awesome.

 ## Events

-* [DConf](https://dconf.org/) - the premier event where D luminaries exchange knowledge, insight, and inspiration on everything related to the D language and its ecosystem.
+* [DConf](https://dconf.org/) - The premier event where D luminaries exchange knowledge, insight, and inspiration on everything related to the D language and its ecosystem.
+* [Beerconf](https://wiki.dlang.org/Beerconf) - A casual, monthly virtual meetup for D community members.

 ## Organizations